Frequently asked questions

 • Census U.S. demographics are current as of April 1 of the census year.

 • American Community Survey (ACS) data uses a continuous measurement, or rolling sample, in which a small percent of the population is sampled every month.
 The ACS data is updated and released more frequently than the decennial census—every year instead of every 10 years.
-ACS data currently in Esri’s system is the 2017–2021 ACS data.
+For example, a five-year range for Esri’s ACS data is 2018-2022.
 See What is ACS data and why is it labeled with a five-year range? under the U.S. data FAQ.

 • Canada